team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 For any pixel that is not fully transparent (alpha not equal to 0), it adds the color integer to the Set.
 This ensures only unique colors get added.

-Finally, it converts the Set to an Array using Array.from() and returns the array containing the unique colors found in the image.
+Finally, it converts the Set into an Array and returns it, containing the unique colors present in the image.

 ### Code Type